How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 Below is an isolated picture of the femur and rectus femoris, and a closer view of the knee.
 The shiny thing in the middle is the prepatellar bursa which sits in front of the kneecap itself (the patellar).
 You can see the tendon runs from the quad and down to its attachment site at the top of the shin bone (tibia).

 Looking at this it is pretty easy to understand that a tight quad that can’t keep up with a rapidly growing femur is going to cause drama at the tibial tuberosity.
-It’s as though the bones are literally tearing the tendon off its attachment site at the top of the shin.
+It’s as though the bones are trying to tear the tendon off its attachment site at the top of the shin.

-The issues are compounded by the fact that in teenagers the attachment site at the tibial tuberosity are not fully bonded, and stay like semi-set glue to allow for further growth.
+The issues are compounded by the fact that in teenagers the attachment site at the tibial tuberosity are not fully bonded, and stay like semi-set glue to allow for further growth (this is known as the growth plates).

-But for tall kids who have super weak glute muscles, terrible running styles, (and a 48-week season on a hard court surfaces) it’s not surprising we see plenty of Osgood cases, particularly in soccer, basketball, tennis, and netball.
+But for tall kids who have super weak glute muscles, terrible running styles, (and a 48-week season on a hard court surfaces) it’s not surprising we see plenty of Osgood cases, particularly in sports like soccer, basketball, tennis, dance, gymnastics, and netball.

 Step one: Create length in the quad